 U-M Master’s Students Applying to the PhD Program

 Current U-M master’s students applying to the PhD program must submit a new application for the PhD program by the graduate application deadline.

 U-M master’s with faculty advising & funding commitment

-Current U-M master’s students with an AERO faculty’s commitment to advise and fund their doctoral program must complete a new Rackham application, request your faculty member submit an online letter of recommendation stating their commitment to advise and fund your doctoral program (only this single letter of recommendation is necessary) and notify Ruthie Freeman, Sr. Graduate Student Coordinator.
+Current U-M master’s students with an AERO faculty’s commitment to advise and fund their doctoral program must complete a new Rackham application, request your faculty member submit an online letter of recommendation stating their commitment to advise and fund your doctoral program (only this single letter of recommendation is necessary) and notify Ruthie Freeman, Student Services Manager.

 Only applicants with a confirmed faculty advising and funding commitment may use a later application deadline: